EqualExperts/agents-behave/blog/blog-tests.md

 ## Introduction

 In this [blog](https://equalexperts.blogin.co/posts/testing-conversational-assistants-part-1-256112) post, we discussed the challenges of testing conversational assistants and introduced a method for evaluating their performance using a simplified example.
-In this article, we will delve deeper into the testing process, exploring how we can test conversational assistants by confirming that the tools they use are triggered correctly and evaluating the conversational quality of their interactions.
+We will delve deeper into the testing process, exploring how we can test conversational assistants by confirming that the tools they use are triggered correctly and evaluating the conversational quality of their interactions.

+You can check out the complete code for this example at the [agents_behave](https://github.com/EqualExperts/agents_behave) repository.

 ## The Conversational Assistant Scenario